Keyboard shortcuts

 1. Have the cluster shut down.
 This is probably the case anyway, if you need to restore from a backup.

-2. Provide a backup file name on S3 storage with the HQL_BACKUP_RESTORE value with prefix s3: (encrypted), or a file on disk (plain sqlite file) with the prefix file:.
+2. Provide a backup file name on S3 storage with the HQL_BACKUP_RESTORE ENV value with prefix s3: (encrypted), or a file on disk (plain sqlite file) with the prefix file:.

 3. Start up Rauthy